 In partnership with national leadership, industry & academia, Cisco is fast tracking Australia’s digital agenda through innovation.
 This enables the country to grow its GDP, create new jobs and provide education across public & private sectors.

-Digital transformation and strong infrastructure is important to ensure Australia is future ready in a digital world.
+Digital transformation and smart infrastructure is important to ensure Australia is future ready in a digital world.
 Cisco is at the heart of Australia’s digitisation with a strategic Country Impact Plan that aims to deliver 3 key pillars: Innovation Economy, Human Capital and Healthy Communities.

 “Through Country Digital Acceleration, Cisco has the opportunity to positively impact communities, governments, and businesses around the world.
 We are excited to support the long-term economic goals of Australia and benefit their citizens in the digital economy.”Chuck Robbins, Chairman and CEO, Cisco